balena-io/docs/pages/learn/deploy/offline-updates.md

 # Offline Updates

 Offline updates is a process to update devices without needing an internet connection.
-It involves preloading an image and reflashing it to on a device in a way that it retains its unique balena identity, apps, and configurations.
+It involves preloading an image and reflashing it to on a device in a way that it retains its unique balena identity, releases, and configurations.
 This process helps in scenarios where a device's internet access is unavailable, limited, blocked, or even when it's air-gapped.

 ## Overview of the process